-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 The

 auth0 object wraps several secrets, which are encrypted values that can be defined and used by your script.
-In the “Publish” section of this tutorial, we’ll define these secrets using the
+In the Publish section of this tutorial, you will define these secrets using the

 wrangler secret command.